ethereum/go-ethereum/docs/monitoring/metrics.md

 ## Metric types {#metric-types}

-Geth's metrics can be classified into four types: meters, timers, counters and guages.
+Geth's metrics can be classified into four types: meters, timers, counters and gauges.

 ### Meters {#meters}